Deep Finite Volume Method for Partial Differential Equations: Introduction

 \section{Introduction}

-\ Partial differential equations (PDEs) are prevalent and have extensive applications in science, engineering, economics, and finance.
-Some classical numerical methods, such as, the finite difference method \cite{Le2007}, the finite element method \cite{ZTZ2005}, and the finite volume method \cite{XZ2009} have been proposed and studied, with great success.
-However, for some classes of PDEs and control problems in high dimensions, traditional algorithms are not able to handle because of the so-called {\it dimensionality curse}(see reference \cite{DRM}).
-Recently, neural networks (NNs) have gained a lot of popularity in a variety of artificial intelligence tasks due to its simplicity and flexibility.
-Indeed a greet deal of NN-based algorithms have been developed for solving high dimensional PDEs where traditional methods fail\cite{DGM,DRM,ZZS2019}.
-Besides, neural networks can also be utilized to parametrize the solution operator of a family of \cite{LJP2021,LKA2020}.
+\ Partial differential equations (PDEs) are prevalent and extensively applied in science, engineering, economics, and finance.
+Traditional numerical methods, such as the finite difference method \cite{Le2007}, the finite element method \cite{ZTZ2005}, and the finite volume method \cite{XZ2009}, have achieved great success in solving PDEs.
+However, traditional methods face significant challenges when dealing with certain nonlinear or high-dimensional PDEs, or complex domain problems.
+For instance, traditional numerical methods often suffer from the so-called ``curse of dimensionality," wherein the number of unknowns grows exponentially with the increase in dimension.
+Recently, deep learning methods have gained considerable popularity in solving PDEs due to their simplicity and flexibility \cite{DGM,DRM,ZZS2019, LJP2021,LKA2020}.

-The works using deep learning techniques to solve PDEs can be roughly classified into two categories.
-In the first category, deep neural networks are used to independently approximate solutions of PDEs.
-The numerical solution can be approximated by a ResNet network with the optimal set of parameters minimizing the loss function.
-In general, the loss function is modeled as the equation and initial boundary conditions residual in the least-squares sense.
-With limited computational resources, these deep learning techniques are tested to perform well for some high-dimensional problems, for example, Schrödinger equation \cite{HZE2021}, Hamilton Jacobi-Bellman equation \cite{EHJ2017}, nonlinear Black-Scholes equation \cite{GC2019}, as well as problems with random uncertainties \cite{ZLG2019,ZZS2019}.